Girlfriends Run for a Cure Half & Quarter Marathon

 Here's a list of great local restaurants to help you carb up on Friday and Saturday night.
 Be sure to make reservations early!
 There will be lots of gals looking for pasta!

 We believe this is one of the prettiest courses in the Northwest!
 We've designed the Quarter Marathon (6.55 mile) and Half Marathon (13.1 mile) courses to take you through some of the most scenic areas of Vancouver and it really highlights our wonderful community including Fort Vancouver, the Columbian Riverfront and more.
-The course is mostly flat with a couple of short hills near the end so save a little energy.
+The course is mostly flat with a couple of short hills so save a little energy.
 As you're climbing those hills just remember 'that which does not kill you, only makes you stronger'!
 There will be a few lead cyclists and plenty of course marshals and signage to ensure you know exactly where you are going.

 Click here to view Online Half Marathon Route